alexykn/sp/README.md

   - `update`, `search`, `info`, `install` (formulae), and `uninstall` (formulae) are implemented but may contain bugs.
 - **Stability:**
   - No system-breaking issues have been observed after reinstalling all previously installed formulae.
-  - Further testing is ongoing; expected to reach full bottle & cask stability by Monday, April 21, 2025.

 ## Roadmap